The Orca Cola Championship Rulebook

 Any such bug judged by the OCC directors not to be an exploit is considered to be an inevitable part of playing Blood Bowl 2 PC, and the result of the match will stand.

-C. Quitting a Match
+C. Failing to play a Match to Completion

 i.
 A ban.

 ii.
 No change to the penalties already applied.